-The Share Foundation operates the Junior ISA scheme for children and young people in care (known as 'Looked After') on behalf of the Department for Education.
-We're responsible for:
+The Share Foundation runs the Junior ISA scheme for children and young people in care (known as 'Looked After') on behalf of the Department for Education.

 The Share Foundation, or ‘Sharefound’ for short, has been running the Department for Education’s Junior ISA scheme for looked after children and young people since 2012, during which time it has benefited over 75,000 young people.
 Before that, it was making additional voluntary contributions to the Child Trust Funds of looked after children.

 We believe strongly that all young people in care have great potential, not only to enjoy adult life to the full but also to achieve their hopes and dreams: and we're determined to help them do just that.
 That’s what we mean by ‘inspiring young people in care’.